halykoss/SourceCodeClassifier/README.md

 # SourceCodeClassifier

-A Machine Learning model for programming language classification.
+A Machine Learning model for programming language classification task.
 97.3% of accuracy.

 ### Built With